MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-event-types.md

  An integration event can be changed to a business event later.
 At which time, it must adhere to the same implied contract and commitment as any business event.
 It can also simply be designed-in hook points for external add-ons.
 To learn about the syntax and example on how to use the IntegrationEvent type, see [IntegrationEvent Attribute](methods/devenv-integration-attribute.md).

 ## Global events
- Global events are predefined system events that are automatically raised by Codeunit 1 **ApplicationManagement**.
-Codeunit 1 includes several global method triggers, such as CompanyOpen, CompanyClose, and GetSystemIndicator.
+ Global events are predefined system events that are automatically raised by system codeunit Codeunit 2000000002 **Global Triggers**.
+This codeunit includes several global method triggers, such as CompanyOpen, CompanyClose, and GetSystemIndicator.
 For most of these global method triggers, there are one or two global events: a before and after event.
 For example, there is an OnBeforeCompanyOpen event and an OnAfterCompanyOpen event.
-The global events are defined as integration events by local methods in codeunit 1.
+The global events are defined as integration events by local methods in codeunit 40.

 ## Trigger events
  Unlike business and integration events which must be programmed, trigger events are predefined events.
 Trigger events are published by the runtime and they cannot be raised programmatically.
 There are two types of trigger events: database trigger events and page trigger events.